-Marle is an NZ born brand with a dedication to creating timeless wardrobe pieces in exclusively natural fibres.
+New Zealand born, with a dedication to creating timeless wardrobe pieces in exclusively natural fibres.
 Among the many aspects of Marle that we love, they are meticulous with yarn and fibre selection which is evidenced in how their garments feel to wear, surpassing their visual appeal.
-Marle's trusted, clean shapes are often re-cut and developed each season in evolved renditions, providing season-less, foundational staples and elevated basics to be worn time and time again.
+Their trusted, clean shapes are often re-cut and developed each season in evolved renditions, providing season-less, foundational staples and elevated basics to be worn time and time again.

-We wanted to delve a little deeper, so we spoke with Juliet, Marle's founder about her journey here.
+We spoke with Juliet, Marle's founder about her journey here.

 What led you to start Marle & can you tell us a bit about the path that led you here?